MINESTRA MARITATA, 2

 Serve the dressed pasta with grated pecorino cheese.

 P.S.
-I should add that in Melbourne, I was able to buy ‘Nduja at Bill’s Farm in the Queen Victoria Market.
-I also tried to buy it at The Mediterranean, Italian Supermarket, but they were out of stock.
+I should add that in Melbourne, I was able to buy ‘Nduja at Bill’s Farm in the Queen Victoria Market and at The Mediterranean, Italian Supermarket in Victoria Street.

 IMG_1614